Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Performance Insights

-- The Bears outscore opponents by 9.3 points per game (scoring 72 points per game to rank 58th in college basketball while allowing 62.7 per outing to rank 132nd in college basketball) and have a +287 scoring differential overall.
+- The Bears' +287 scoring differential (outscoring opponents by 9.3 points per game) is a result of scoring 72 points per game (58th in college basketball) while giving up 62.7 per contest (131st in college basketball).

-- With 69.6 points per game in Big 12 contests, Baylor is tallying 2.4 fewer points per game in conference games compared to its season average (72 PPG).
+- Baylor's offense has been less effective in Big 12 matchups this year, averaging 69.6 points per contest, compared to its overall average of 72 PPG.

-- The Bears are putting up 73.1 points per game this season at home, which is 3.1 more points than they're averaging on the road (70).
+- The Bears are putting up 73.1 points per game when playing at home.
+Away from home, they are averaging 70 points per contest.

-- Baylor is surrendering 57.3 points per game this season in home games, which is 10.5 fewer points than it is allowing on the road (67.8).
+- Baylor allows 57.3 points per game in home games this season, compared to 67.8 in away games.

-- The Bears have been racking up 68.5 points per contest in their last 10 appearances, an average that's a little lower than the 72 they've scored over the course of the 2022-23 campaign.
+- On the offensive side of the ball, the Bears have struggled over their last 10 games, scoring 68.5 points per contest over that span compared to the 72 they've racked up over the course of this year.

 © 2023 Data Skrive.
 All rights reserved.